-- Disability and Jesus – services and resources by disabled ministers Katie Tupling and Bill Braviner
+- Disability and Jesus – online church services, resources and community, led by disabled priests Katie Tupling and Bill Braviner.

-- YouBelong – an online community connecting disabled Christians/those with chronic illness
+- YouBelong – a disabled-led online community connecting disabled Christians and those with chronic illnesses.

-- The Ordinary Office – daily prayers by Dave Lucas, disabled Christian
+- The Ordinary Office – daily prayers and Sunday services by Dave Lucas.

-- Struggling Saints – Weekly Twitter Bible reflections led by a disabled Christian
+- Struggling Saints – Weekly Twitter Bible reflections led by Tim Rourke, disabled pioneer minister.

 Disabled Ministers, Theologians & Leaders